 Windows have come a long way since materials such as parchment, marble sheets, animal horn, and other materials were used.
 Now, people are fortunate enough to be able to access window glass.
 But did you know there are different types of window glass?
+If you want to improve the appearance of your home, consider purchasing colorful window glasses like dichromatic glass.
+These glasses will add a pop of color to your windows and make your home look more inviting.

 If you are choosing replacement windows, there are several questions you should ask yourself to pick the best glass for your needs.
 For example, what is the strongest type of glass?
 And what window styles suit your home?